CABOMETYX Liver Cancer Asian male patient portrayal

 Before you take CABOMETYX, tell your healthcare provider about all of your medical conditions, including if you:

-• Have had a liver problem other than liver cancer.
+• have had a liver problem other than liver cancer.

-• Have a recent history of bleeding, including coughing up or vomiting blood, or black tarry stools.
+• have a recent history of bleeding, including coughing up or vomiting blood, or black tarry stools.

-• Have an open or healing wound.
+• have an open or healing wound.

-• Have high blood pressure.
+• have high blood pressure.

-• Have a low calcium level in your blood (hypocalcemia).
+• have a low calcium level in your blood (hypocalcemia).

-• Plan to have any surgery, dental procedure, or have had a recent surgery.
+• plan to have any surgery, dental procedure, or have had a recent surgery.
 You should stop treatment with CABOMETYX at least 3 weeks before planned surgery.

-• Are pregnant, or plan to become pregnant.
+• are pregnant, or plan to become pregnant.
 CABOMETYX can harm your unborn baby.

 • If you are able to become pregnant, your healthcare provider will check your pregnancy status before you start treatment with CABOMETYX.